Daemen University Service Animal Policy

 E. Disability Services Office

-The Disability Services Office collaborates with individuals, faculty and staff to ensure that individuals with disabilities have equal access to all Daemen College programs and activities.
+The Disability Services Office collaborates with individuals, faculty and staff to ensure that individuals with disabilities have equal access to all Daemen University programs and activities.

 II.
 Guidelines for Having a Service Animal on Campus